 - Procedures for documenting the response to cyber security incidents; and

 - Incident analyses to assess an incident’s severity and collect information for the organisation’s continual improvement process.

 Incident response management with IT Governance

-Our Incident Response Management Foundation Training Course will provide an introduction to developing an incident response programme according to the requirements of the GDPR and NIS Directive.
+Our Incident Response Management Foundation Training Course provides an introduction to developing an incident response programme in line with the requirements of the GDPR and NIS Directive.